vbatts/git-validation/README.md

 See [`./rules/`](./rules/).
 Feel free to contribute more.

-Otherwise, but using `validate` package API directly, rules can be handed directly to the `validate.Runner`.
+Otherwise, by using `validate` package API directly, rules can be handed directly to the `validate.Runner`.